Earn Over 9% Incentive from Medicare with Macralytics MIPS Reporting Services

 • Belong to an eligible group or virtual group participating under CMS guidelines.

 To evaluate performance, CMS analyzes each practice across four categories.
-All metrics together form your final MIPS composite score (0–100 points), which directly impacts your Medicare Part B reimbursements in the 2028 payment year.
+All the metrics together form your final MIPS composite score (0–100 points), which directly impacts your Medicare Part B reimbursements in the 2027 payment year.

 Quality – 30% of Final Score